yz-eg/yz-eg.github.io/README.md

 To bundle the web app

-1. run `gulp bundle`, to bundle the app into build folder
+1. run `gulp bundle` followed by `gulp copy` to bundle the app into build folder
 2. Either serve `build` folder locally.
 3. Or deploy it to gh-pages by running `gulp deploy`.